philgrim2/thoughtj/README.md

 Alternatively, just import the project using your IDE.
 [IntelliJ](http://www.jetbrains.com/idea/download/) has Maven integration built-in and has a free Community Edition.
 Simply use `File | Import Project` and locate the `pom.xml` in the root of the cloned project source tree.

-The dashjbls library must still be built with `mvn`.
+The thoughtjbls library must still be built with `mvn`.

 ### Example applications